Eskpil/Eskpil/README.md

 # Hello!

----

 Hello, I am Linus.
-I hate Windows and I love learning.
+I <span style="color: ea6962;font-weight: bold;">hate</span> Windows and I love learning.
 I also like programming, obviously.
 Right now I am learning about the low levels of the operating system.
 Like the compilers, kernels, runtimes, libc etc.